agama-project/agama-project.github.io/docs/user/cli.md

 Possible values:

 - `stop`:
-  Stop at the end of the installation
+  Stop the installer at the end of the installation but leave the machine running
-- `reboot`:
+- `reboot` (default):
   Reboot into the installed system
 - `halt`:
   Halt the installed machine